 - if an alternative treatment has been used,

 - in all cases of pharyngeal gonorrhea.

-The optimal specimen for test of cure is culture and should be performed at 1 - 2 weeks after completion of treatment.
+The optimal specimen for test of cure is culture and should be performed 3-7 days after completion of treatment.
 If culture is not available, test of cure by NAAT will also be accepted.
 Test of cure by NAAT for GC should be performed 2 - 3 weeks after completion of treatment and for CT should be performed 3 - 4 weeks after completion of treatment.
 Chlamydia genetic material may persist for longer than 4 weeks and therefore must be considered when interpreting positive test of cure results.